ABoringGuy/Internship-Codes/README.md

   - Polymorphism

 - Learned the use and implementation of Abstract Base Class and Abstract Functions

+- Learned when, why and how to use *args and **kwargs for unknown parameters.

 - Used all the above knowledge to make a simple Banking System